By MATTHEW SMITH, Director of Recruiting at Linen Recruiter

 Acquiring great talent has never been more critical and recruiting talent never more competitive.
 Perform a simple Google or LinkedIn search with the name of your nearest national competitor and the word “recruiter” to see how many talent acquirers are on their team.
 Your competition is recruiting top talent.
 So should you.

-About Infinite Laundry and the Author: Headquartered in South Florida, Infinite Laundry provides marketing and recruiting services exclusively to the commercial laundry, linen and uniform industry.
-Matt Smith is the Director of Recruiting at Linen Recruiter and Infinite Laundry and has a background in the industry.
+About the Author: Matt Smith is the Director of Recruiting at Linen Recruiter and has a background in the industry.
 Matt has been a route rep, a service manager, and eventually a GM, who led and grew his family’s 4th-generation linen and uniform service business before pursuing a career in talent acquisition.
 Matt is also trained and certified by ADP’s Advanced Internet Recruitment Strategies (AIRS), the global leader in recruitment training.
 Contact Matt at firstname.lastname@example.org